Samsung Health: Pedometer

-You can choose the source of the recorded data.
+User can choose the source of the recorded data.
 Either we use the smartphone data or those recorded by a compatible Samsung accessory.

-Be more active
+Daily activity

 This function measures the daily activity expressed in minutes.
 By default the application automatically calculates the running time (more than one hundred steps per minute).
 The goal to reach is set by default at sixty minutes a day.

-You can manually record an activity session (running, walking, hiking, biking).
+User can manually record an activity session (running, walking, hiking, biking).
 Specific parameters such as distance, duration, route layout, altitude profile, heart rate, calories burned will be recorded according to the chosen activity.

+Samsung health app strengthens the social bond among like-minded individuals, developing a cooperative community and on the whole, enhancing the fitness experience.

 Global challenges

 Global challenges were added at the end of May 2017 in version 5.9.0.029.
-Global challenges last one month and the goal is to walk 100,000 steps.
-Once your goal is reached, your app will award you a badge.
+Global challenges last one month and the goal is to walk 200,000 steps.
+If a user has reached the goal by the end of the month, the app will award them the badge.
 Each challenge features an animal that "gives" a variety of information.

 This table lists all global challenges:

 In the coming years, global challenges are taking place in the same order as in 2018.